nicolasfranck/ugent-sip-creator/README.txt

     As base for this project, the source code of Bagger (2.1.2) from the Library of Congress was used (http://sourceforge.net/projects/loc-xferutils/files/loc-bagger/).
-    Hence the name of this git repository 'Bagger-LC'.

     Several changes were made to suit the needs of this project.